thegetty/quire-docs/content/documentation/page-content.md

 weight: 4700
 ---

-## Formatting Text Content with Markdown
+## Format Text Content with Markdown

 The main content of your page appears after the YAML block at the top ([*Page Types & Structure*](/guide/pages/)), and will be formatted in Markdown.
 Markdown is a very simple, plain text markup language that uses a few text rules to structure content for easy conversion into HTML.
 For example, a hash or pound sign at the beginning of a line makes a heading, and one set of asterisks wrapping around the text turns it *italic*.